OpenDreamKit/OpenDreamKit.github.io/about.md

 {% include intro.md %}

+The project involves about 50 people spread over 15 sites in Europe, with a total budget of about 7.6 million euros.
+The largest portion of that will be devoted to employing an average of 11 researchers and developers working full time on the project.
+Additionally, the participants will contribute the equivalent of six other people working full time.

 ## Proposal

 - [PDF Proposal](https://github.com/OpenDreamKit/OpenDreamKit/raw/master/Proposal/proposal-www.pdf)

-The above pdf is the officially submitted one, up to the fixing of a couple unfortunate typos we noticed since then.
+The above pdf is the officially submitted one, up to the fixing of a couple unfortunate typos we noticed since then, and some refactoring of the deliverable during the negotiation phase with the EU.
 For a specific list of tasks, see Section 3.1.6, Work Package Descriptions.
 For budget details, see Section 3.4, Resources to be committed.

 ### Abstract of the project